 - Exercising a lot

-People with anorexia may also have other health problems, including depression, anxiety, or substance abuse.
+People with anorexia may also have other mental disorders, including depression, anxiety, or problems with substance use.

 What causes anorexia?

 Researchers are not sure exactly what causes anorexia and other eating disorders.
-Researchers think that eating disorders might happen because of a combination of a person’s biology and life events.
+Researchers are finding a complex combination of genetic, biological, behavioral, psychological, and social factors may be the cause.
 This combination includes having specific genes, a person’s biology, body image and self-esteem, social experiences, family health history, and sometimes other mental health illnesses.

 Researchers are also studying unusual activity in the brain, such as changing levels of serotonin or other chemicals, to see how it may affect eating.
-Learn more about current research on anorexia.
+They’re investigating how the structure and function of specific brain regions may contribute to anorexia.4 Learn more about current research and read peer-reviewed articles on anorexia.

 How does anorexia affect a woman’s health?

 With anorexia, your body doesn’t get the energy that it needs from food, so it slows down and stops working normally.
-Over time, anorexia can affect your body in the following ways:4
+Over time, anorexia can affect your body in the following ways:5

-- Heart problems, including low blood pressure, a slower heart rate, irregular heartbeat, heart attack, and sudden death from heart problems5
+- Heart problems, including low blood pressure, a slower heart rate, irregular heartbeat, heart attack, and sudden death from heart problems6

 - Anemia (when your red blood cells do not carry enough oxygen to your body) and other blood problems